exercism/php/concepts/null-values/about.md

 ## Working with null values

-In PHP, null values can be a common cause of error as they are often returned in place of an error state or to reprepresent nothing.
+In PHP, null values can be a common cause of error as they are often returned in place of an error state or to represent nothing.
 Preventing errors from arising often requires "null-checking" to assert the value is not null before operating on it.

 ```php